EoghanL/scraping-intro/README.md

 **BeautifulSoup**

-If the above method has yielded no viable results the second step is to look for the information you're looking for in either pure HTML format or loaded by a script.
+If the above method has yielded no viable results the second step is to search for the information you're looking for in either pure HTML format or loaded by a script.
 A good way to quickly check if what you're looking for is returned in those formats is through the CMD + F function that lets you search the content of responses in Chrome's Dev Tools.